 Talk with a student or staff mentor who can relate, share their experience and offer suggestions through the CU Collegiate Recovery Center’s peer support program.

-Visiting the Counseling and Psychiatric Services (CAPS) to talk with a counselor can help you find relief.
+Visiting Counseling and Psychiatric Services (CAPS) to talk with a counselor can help you find relief.
 CU students are eligible for a limited number of free visits per year.

 A welcoming community and resource lounge where you can connect with others, find sobriety-friendly social events, and attend free support meetings.
 The CU Collegiate Recovery Center is located in UMC 102 next to the bowling alley.